 It’s that time of year again when tomatoes are prolific and sweet tasting.
 As autumn emerges from under Summer’s cloudless skies and the heat of Ms Summer dissipates a little, tomatoes come into their own.

-It is at this time of year that I make my own tomato paste/sauce, to be frozen for use throughout winter.
-I usually freeze it in icecube trays, then pop the blocks into ziplock bags.
-It is easy to take some cubes for soups and curries that require it.
+It is at this time of year that I make tomato paste/sauce, to be frozen for use throughout winter.
+It can be frozen in icecube trays, then the blocks can be placed into ziplock bags.
+Cubes are easy to pop into soups and curries.

+Pick up tomatoes when they are at their cheapest.
 The different pastes and sauces I use are here.
-Feel free to browse.
+Feel free to explore.
+Then browse the additional ideas below.

 Throwing the tomatoes through the cold press juicer, and freezing the wonderful juice.
 I can see LOTS of tomato soups this winter.

-Lucy has this wonderful idea of freezing tomatoes whole, to use in dishes as required through winter.
-My friend Lucy says: Take one large ziploc bag and fill it, in a single layer, with fresh tomatoes.
-Squish (the technical term, obviously) as much air out as you can be arsed to, seal bag and place in freezer.
+Freeze tomatoes whole to use in dishes as required through winter.
+Take a large ziplock bag and fill it, in a single layer, with fresh tomatoes.
+Squish (the technical term, obviously) as much air out as you can, seal the bag and place in the freezer.
 Tomatoes can be placed, whole and frozen, into dishes where they can cook and collapse.
-Alternatively, take out as many tomatoes as you want to use and place in a colander.
+Alternatively, take out as many tomatoes as you need and place in a colander.
 Boil a kettle and pour water over tomatoes.
-Remove skins (they come away easily) then chuck into the pan and get cooking.
+Remove skins (they come away easily), place into the pan and get cooking.